 Support and maintenance

-After release, all healthcare apps development processes practically return to prototyping stages, albeit on a much smaller scale.
+After release, all healthcare apps development processes practically return to prototyping prods, albeit on a much smaller scale.
 To keep up with the competition and constantly emerging novel versions of devices and operating systems, the application should continually receive updates that include new and additional features, bug fixes, and support for new OS versions and platforms.
 Moreover, if the health app is perceived as one of the sales channels, updates and their prioritization should be made after thoroughly considering marketing data and reports covering user acquisition, conversion, and other metrics, as well as the influencing factors.

-The support & maintenance stage is usually handled by an in-house team of a smaller size compared to the team of specialists involved in the initial development.
+The support & maintenance prod is usually handled by an in-house team of a smaller size compared to the team of specialists involved in the initial development.
 Because of this, it is important to ensure the initial creators of the application have all related documentation in order before transferring the project in-house.
 For example, we at Surf always strive to have every feature of an app documented in detail, as well as provide comprehensive guides of the app’s logic and architecture.

 Cost of mHealth software development